oskardudycz/event-driven.io/content/posts/2023-11-10--gdpr_for_busy_developers/index.en.md

 **As you see, Handling privacy can be tricky, and for Event Sourcing, even more.
 The most significant Event Sourcing selling point is that [we're not losing data by using it](/en/never_lose_data_with_event_sourcing/).** Our data is an immutable sequence of events, and that sounds already unmatchable with removing data, aye?

 How to do it?
-I'll explain in the next article, but if you cannot wait, watch:
+I explained that in the follow up article: [How to deal with privacy and GDPR in Event-Sourced systems](/en/gdpr_in_event_driven_architecture).

+You can also watch:

 `youtube: https://www.youtube.com/watch?v=7NGlYgobTyY`